#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 • Predictive Model Markup Language (PMML).

 Because of the model architecture limitations of PMML, we decided to go with ECCP for M-CURES.
-ECCP enables you to host custom Python models using Epic’s model serving infrastructure.
+ECCP enables you to host custom Python models using Epic’s model-serving infrastructure.
 This model serving infrastructure is a sandboxed Python AI environment hosted using Microsoft Azure.

 At a high level, data are passed from Chronicles to this Azure instance; the model runs and produces predictions, which are then passed back to Chronicles.
 ECCP takes care of the data transitions, and AI developers primarily only need to worry about their AI code.